pghvlaans/sbotools/README.md

     * Thanks to Slack Coder for the idea.
   * Install an SBO::Lib(3) summary man page; add exit code information to the other man 3 pages
   * sbocheck: Accept bundled flags (e.g. -gn)
+  * sbocheck: Mark blacklisted scripts with an asterisk

 * 3.4.1 - 2025-01-29
   * Bugfix: Use md5sum-specific subdirectories for distfiles to avoid improper overwriting